kr-colab/locator/README.md

 We recommend running on a CUDA-enabled GPU (https://www.tensorflow.org/install/gpu).

 # Overview
 `locator` reads in a set of genotypes and locations, trains a neural network to approximate the relationship between them, and predicts locations for a set of samples held out from the training routine.
+Samples with known locations are split randomly into a training set (used to fit model parameters) and a validation set (used to evaluate set hyperparameters of the optimizer and evaluate error after training).
+Predictions are then generated for all samples with unknown coordinates.
 By fitting multiple models to different regions of the genome or to bootstrapped subsets of the full SNP matrix, the approach can also estimate uncertainty in a location estimate.

-We also provide a command-line R program `scripts/plot_locator.R` to summarize error and generate plots from multiple `locator` predictions for each individual (i.e. from windowed analysis or bootstraps).

 # Inputs
 Genotypes can read in from .vcf, vcf.gz, .zarr, or a tab-delimited table with first column 'sampleID' and each entry giving the count of minor (or derived) alleles for an individual at a site.
 The current implementation expects diploid inputs.
 Please file an issue if you'd like to use Locator for other ploidies.